 PDF files are difficult to handle.
-A scanned PDF document is even harder to work.
-Scanned PDFs are basically like images.
-In general, all the texts and elements inside these PDFs are not editable, unless you can turn them into editable Word documents.
+Scanned PDFs are even harder to work.
+Because they are basically images.
+In general, all the texts and elements inside a PDF file are not editable, unless you can turn them into editable Word documents.

 Is there a way to convert a scanned PDF to Word?
 Thanks to OCR technology, there are actually several ways to do that.
-In this article, we're going to introduce 4 different methods to help you get the job done.
+In this article, we're going to show you four different methods to help you get the job done.

 What is OCR & Why You Need It?

 OCR, short for Optical Character Recognition, is a technology that helps convert a scanned PDF file or image into a searchable document.
 For example, suppose you have a paper receipt from a grocery store that includes an extensive list of items purchased, and you need to record all the items in your computer.
 You can first scan the receipt using a scanner and save it as a PDF file or an image.

 With OCR technology, you can then convert the scanned file to an editable Word document.
 After that, you are able to directly copy all the texts and numbers in the digital receipt and paste them anywhere you want.
 Without OCR, you'll have to manually type and record the data which tend to be very time-consuming.